The College of Business offers majors in the following disciplines:

 Bachelor of Science in Business Administration (BSBA)

-The BSBA is a comprehensive four-year program that prepares graduates to be managers, leaders, and technical specialists in business, not-for-profit, and government organizations.
+The Bachelor of Science in Business Administration (BSBA) degree is a comprehensive four-year program that prepares graduates to be managers, leaders, and technical specialists in business, not-for-profit, and government organizations.
 The degree program includes a liberal arts and science foundation (called Charger Foundations), a business core curriculum, a business major, a concentration within the major, and a choice of elective courses.
 During the first two years, students focus on Charger Foundations with coursework in composition, the humanities and fine arts, history, social and behavioral sciences, natural and physical sciences, and mathematics.
 Charger Foundation courses are designed to broaden intellectual awareness and enhance the development of cultural literacy and analytical thinking.
 During the remaining two years, students first study the core foundations of business, then they focus on a specific major in either accounting, finance, management, information systems, or marketing.
-Within each major, students have an opportunity to further concentrate their program in an area of particular interest such as investments, federal contract accounting, human resource management, supply chain management, and other areas.
+Within each major, students have an opportunity to further concentrate their program in an area of particular interest such as cybersecurity, federal contracting, human resource management, supply chain management, and other areas.

 Bachelor of Science in Economics and Computational Analysis (BSECA)